 And there was Churchill in his famous “some chicken, some neck” speech, the first address ever broadcast live from Parliament Hill via BBC shortwave.
 The date was December 30, 1941, one of the darkest periods of the war, only days after the disastrous Battle of Hong Kong and sinking of the battleship HMS Prince of Wales.
 “If anybody likes to play rough, we can play rough too!” he said.
 MPs roared.

-Foreign Voices In The House is concise, intriguing and timely in this 150th year of Confederation.
+Foreign Voices In The House is concise and intriguing.
 “Some speeches fall quickly into the dustbin of history,” writes Boyer.
 “Others gain lustre in hindsight.
 Yet none can be judged, truly, apart from its times.”

 By Holly Doan